 - Buying & Selling Homes >

-- 10 Things to Consider Before Buying a Foreclosed Home
+- What to Consider Before You Buy a Foreclosed Home

-10 Things to Consider Before Buying a Foreclosed Home
+What to Consider Before You Buy a Foreclosed Home

 A foreclosed home may be a great way to get a sweet deal on a house—but buyer beware!